TomH-NZ/tomh-nz.github.io/_posts/2020-08-04-Jagged-Arrays.md

 ### Jagged Array Basics

-Previous posts have looked at single dimmension and multidimension arrays in C#, and this post will look at the basics of creating jagged arrays.
+Previous posts have looked at single dimension and multidimension arrays in C#, and this post will look at the basics of creating jagged arrays.

 The easiest way to think of a jagged array is that it is an array of arrays, in that each element of the parent array is an array itself.
 Creation of the jagged array follows the same principles the other types, with the length of the sub-array not being required if you are specifying the data at the time of instantiation.